fetch-kit/chaos-proxy/README.md

 ### Rate Limiting

 The `rateLimit` middleware restricts how many requests a client can make in a given time window.
-It uses `express-rate-limit` under the hood.
+It uses `koa-ratelimit` under the hood.

 - `limit`: Maximum number of requests allowed per window (e.g., 100)
 - `windowMs`: Time window in milliseconds (e.g., 60000 for 1 minute)